 Workshops are groups or courses facilitated by people with specialist expertise and experience.

 Some are facilitated in partnership with other organisations that are able to offer quality premises appropriate to the workshop and/or expert input.
-They are separate from the groups that take place within the Support Space and are especially for people who are interested in committing to more focused work on their development or recovery.
+They are separate from the groups that take place within the Support Space and are especially for people who are interested in committing to more focussed work on their development or recovery.

 What can Workshops help me achieve?